 If you value patriotism, responsible citizenship, volunteerism and advocacy for veterans and their families, you will feel right at home in the American Legion Auxiliary.
 You can teach school children about our nation's flag, assemble care packages to send to our troops, or volunteer at your local VA Medical Center.
 As a member of a local unit, you'll have a ready made support system and many hands-on opportunities to serve in ways that truly make a difference.

 Patriotism and veterans advocacy are so important to us that for more than nine decades we've been serving, educating, and giving to America's finest - our servicemen and women.
-We're individual women who answer the call of Service, Not Self.
+We're individuals who answer the call of Service, Not Self.

-We are more than 850,000 wives, mothers, daughters, sisters, grandmothers, granddaughters, and great-granddaughters of veterans who served our great country during times of war.
+We are more than 850,000 grandmothers, mothers, sisters, spouses, and direct and adopted female decendants of veterans who served our great country during times of war.
 Some of us are veterans ourselves.
 We are the American Legion Auxiliary, and we are passionate about making a difference.
-You will find us in more then 9,500 communities in the USA - 481 units in Illinois alone, and 11 foreign countries.
+You will find us in more then 9,500 communities in the USA - 434 units in Illinois alone, and 11 foreign countries.

 Founded in 1919 during the first National Convention of The American Legion, we have grown to be the largest women's patriotic organization in the world.
 We would love for you to be a part of our outreach.